Douglas Albert Munro: Youth, schooling, and enlistment

 Douglas Albert Munro was born on October 11, 1919, in Vancouver, British Columbia.
 His father repatriated his family from Canada to the United States in 1922, settling in South Cle Elum, Washington, where he was employed as an electrician.
 Munro was baptized at the Holy Nativity Episcopal Church in South Cle Elum.

-In his youth Munro showed a high level of musical aptitude, mastering percussion, trumpet, and harmonica.
+In his youth Munro showed a high level of musical aptitude, playing percussion, trumpet, and harmonica.
 He performed in a drum and bugle corps sponsored by the American Legion, the Sons of the American Legion Drum and Bugle Corps, eventually becoming the corps' drillmaster.
 Munro was also a member of Cle Elum's Boy Scout Troop 84.
 He attended Cle Elum High School, where he was a member of the school's wrestling team.
 Following his 1937 high school graduation, Munro enrolled in the Central Washington College of Education due to its proximity to Cle Elum, so that he could continue performing in the Sons of the American Legion.
 Munro was a yell king (a male cheerleader) at Central Washington.

 In 1939, with the threat of war growing, Munro decided to withdraw from college and enlist in the military.
 He reportedly told his sister he had chosen the Coast Guard because its primary mission was saving lives.
 Slightly built, Munro spent the week before his induction eating heavily to meet the Coast Guard's minimum weight standard.
 He spent most of his last night in Cle Elum with his friend Marion "Mike" Cooley, with whom, according to Munro's biographer, Gary Williams, he had been "almost inseparable" since childhood.

 Munro underwent entrance processing in Seattle, where he met and became friends with Ray Evans.
 Munro would spend the rest of his Coast Guard career with Evans, and the pair became known to shipmates as "the Gold Dust Twins".